We agree that the best commute is no commute, even if it's not every day.

 We want to help you make the case for creating a telework policy in your workplace.
 Employees can telework part time, full time, just occasionally or only during emergency conditions.
 Whether you’re an employer considering a telework option or an employee hoping to have the option, we’ve got resources to get you started.

-Are you intrigued by telework as a work option, but don’t know how to navigate the initial steps to begin developing a program?
-Our free, one-hour webinar on Tuesday, March 19 at 9:30 a.m. will answer the basics of navigating telework program planning.
+If you intrigued by telework as a work option, but don’t know how to navigate the initial steps to begin developing a program, check out our one-hour webinar that will answer the basics of navigating telework program planning.

 What is telework?